 Lesson 3 from my 5 lessons from photographing gymnastics was not to overlook the warm up.
 It is a key part of the event for gymnasts and is rarely covered by photographers.
 Look for opportunities to shoot the warm up as well as the competition.

 Lesson 4 – Prepare your Equipment for Fast Moving Action

 Lesson 4 is obvious to gymnastics experts!
 The action is very fast moving.
 I have shot a lot of basketball in poorly lit stadiums, but I hadn’t appreciated that the action in gymnastics would be much faster than a typical basketball game.
 While a basketball game might have fast and slow elements to the game, there really aren’t any slower tempo parts to gymnastics.
 There is plenty of time preparing, but once the athlete is going it is very quick.

 To freeze that action you need equipment which will let you focus quickly and shoot at fast shutter speeds.
 I mainly shot at f2.8 to keep shutter speeds above 1/1600s.
 Prepare your equipment with the fast speed in mind.

 Lesson 5 – Floor Routine is Where Gymnasts Really Express Their Individuality

 I was covering the women’s artistic gymnastics competition.
-That involves 4 different apparatus – the vault, parallel bars, beam, and floor routine.
+That involves 4 different apparatus – the vault, uneven bars, beam, and floor routine.
 Within all of those, a gymnast has the opportunity to both execute the skills and express their personality.
 That said, it is the floor routine where they have the greatest opportunity to express themselves.